mitsuoxv/us-tariffs-on-china/Trade-diversion.md

 For the goods descriptions of HS codes, I refer to
 <https://dataweb.usitc.gov/classification/commodity-description/HTS/4>.

-Most notable case is that Vietnam replaces China as a main export base of 8541 (Diodes, transistors) and 8542 (Integrated circuits).

-Vietnam is also advancing in 9401 (Seats) and 9403 (Other furniture).
+Vietnam is replacing China in 8517 (electrical apparatus for line telephony), 9401 (Seats) and 9403 (Other furniture).

-South Korea supplants China in 8415 (Air conditioning machines) and 8523 (Recording medium).
+South Korea supplants China in 8523 (Recording medium).

-No winners in 8708 (Auto parts).

 ![](Trade-diversion_files/figure-gfm/draw_charts-1.png)<!-- -->